Our knowledge of orthopaedics. Your best health.

 • Relieving pain

-• Correcting the deformity of the bones making up the toe and foot
+• Correcting the deformity of the bones that make up the toe and foot

 Because bunions vary in shape and size, there are different surgical procedures performed to correct them.
-In most cases, bunion surgery includes correcting the alignment of the bone and repairing the soft tissues around the big toe.
+In most cases, bunion surgery includes correcting the alignment of the bone by cutting and shifting the bones.
+This will most likely require the placement of surgical hardware (plates and screws) as well as repairing the soft tissues around the big toe.

 Your doctor will talk with you about the type of surgery that will best correct your bunion.